joshualev/Recipe-app/README.md

 # Recipe-app

+## Unfortunately due to current spoonacular API call restrictions, this application will only work if you now have a premium spoonacular key an

 This is a MERN app that consumes the spoonacular API to enable search on a variety of foods.
 Users are able to add and store recipes in a list, alternativey they can generate meal plans.

+Unfortunately there is no live application, as the API calls are now prohibitively limited on the free Spoonacular API.
-To view a live version of the app, please click [here](https://INSERTLINK/)
+To view a video demo of the app, please click [here](https://INSERTLINK/](https://www.youtube.com/watch?v=_OT4ep6mTlk)

 This app was built using: